OWASP/CheatSheetSeries/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md

 Since CSRF vulnerabilities are reportedly widespread, we recommend using the following best practices to mitigate risk.

 1. Logoff immediately after using a Web application.
-2. Do not allow your browser to save username/passwords, and do not allow sites to “remember” your login.
+2. Do not allow your browser to save username/passwords, and do not allow sites to "remember" your login.
 3. Do not use the same browser to access sensitive applications and to surf the Internet freely (tabbed browsing).
 4. The use of plugins such as No-Script makes POST based CSRF vulnerabilities difficult to exploit.
 This is because JavaScript is used to automatically submit the form when the exploit is loaded.
 Without JavaScript, the attacker would have to trick the user into submitting the form manually.